apcamargo/local-cd-search/README.md

 The `local-cd-search` will automatically detect which databases are available and will them for annotation.

+> [!NOTE]
+> Currently, `local-cd-search` only annotates protein domains.
+Functional sites and structural motifs are not included in the output.
+Support for these features may be added in future versions.

 ## Output

 The output of `local-cd-search annotate` is a tab-separated file with hits filtered by CDD's curated bit-score thresholds.
 The following columns are included: